 Post Race Banquet!!!
 New in 2018, awards and raffle prizes will be given away on race day evening instead of immediately following the race.
 Please join us at the Juneau Arts and Humanities Council building at 5:30pm on August 4th for dinner, awards, and awesome raffle giveaways.
 You must be present to win.
 Families are welcome.
 Check your race packet for more details.
 Race Training Opportunities:

 Training Plans: Are you interested in a training plan to help you cross that finish line in record time?
 Maybe you are looking for a goal to help reach your New Year's resolution to get in shape!
 Whether you are the time-crunched athlete, new to the sport or a seasoned athlete looking for that little extra help to improve your time, we can help you reach your goals.
 For a small fee, training plans are available through a USAT Certified Coach!
 Just send an e-mail to email@example.com.

 Training Camps: High Cadence Triathlon Training holds a 4-week triathlon training program tailored specifically for the Aukeman Triathlon in the month prior to the race, led by USAT certified triathlon coach Jamie Bursell.
-In 2017 the camp is from July 6-August 3.
-You can register at highcadence.weebly.com.
+For more information visit highcadence.weebly.com.

 Race Distances: 750 meter swim in Auke Lake (wetsuit is mandatory), 19K bike, and a 5K run